Getting approved for disability benefits is one thing. But keeping it is another matter altogether.

 - your capacity to engage in a substantial gainful activity (SGA)

-But if the SSA determines that your mental disability is treatable, you will be scheduled to a CDR more often.
-Once they determine that your condition is not anymore preventing you from engaging in SGA, they will stop your benefits.
+But if the SSA determines your mental disability is treatable, you will be scheduled to a CDR more often.
+They will stop your benefits once they decide your condition no longer prevents you from engaging in SGA.

 Though the CDR passing rate is relatively high, it still pays to be prepared.
 Here’s how you can pass a continuing disability review for mental disorders.

-One thing you need to know is that physical and mental disorders are treated the same during a continuing disability review.
+You need to know that physical and mental disorders are treated the same during a continuing disability review.
 There are no separate evaluating criteria for mental disorders.
-As long as your condition prevents you from earning the same amount of income from before your disability, you can keep your benefits.
+As long as your condition prevents you from earning the same income before your disability, you can keep your benefits.

 Once your schedule for CDR is up, the SSA will send you a notice.
 It will include a form you need to complete and mail back.
 Depending on your disability, it can be either the long or short form.
 The Disability Update Report (short form) is for those with conditions that are not expected to improve.
-While the long form ( Continuing Disability Review Report) is for those with conditions labeled Medical Improvement Expected (MDE).
+In comparison, the long form (Continuing Disability Review Report) is for those with conditions labeled Medical Improvement Expected (MDE).

 Failure to submit the completed form can cause you to lose your benefits.
-After you submitted the form, the SSA will evaluate your answers to determine your eligibility for disability benefits.
+After you submit the form, the SSA will evaluate your answers to determine your eligibility for disability benefits.
 If they need more information, they will schedule a further evaluation.
-At this stage, they will review your medical condition and whether or not you are currently working.
+They will review your medical condition and whether you are working at this stage.

 However, not everyone receiving SSI and SSDI benefits will be subjected to work and medical review.
 Beneficiaries with permanent disabilities (those who received the short form) are usually spared from further evaluation.
 You’ll also be exempted from a medical review if: